nimdone/nimdone-88471/src/pages/index.md

     type: section_posts
     background: gray
     title: Research
-meta_title: 'Nimdone: Innovative way to search pubmed and make powerpoint presentations'
+meta_title: 'nimdone: Innovative way to search pubmed and make powerpoint presentations'
 meta_description: >-
-  Nimdone is a custom-built tool to make powerpoint presentations in medicine.
+  nimdone is a custom-built tool to make powerpoint presentations in medicine.
   It offers a new search experience within PubMed, user can organize papers into an online library and try an innovative way to design presentations
 template: landing